-Kremlin confirms Trump personally asking Putin to halt attacks on Kyiv until 1 February
+Kremlin confirms Trump personally asked Putin to halt attacks on Kyiv until 1 February

 Putin's press secretary Dmitry Peskov has confirmed that US President Donald Trump personally asked Vladimir Putin to refrain from striking Kyiv until 1 February.

-Prior to this, President Volodymyr Zelenskyy emphasised that there are no direct agreements between Kyiv and Moscow on stopping Russian strikes on Ukrainian energy facilities, but talks on this issue are ongoing, including in Abu Dhabi; he also stressed that Ukraine will respond to Russian attacks in kind.
+Prior to this, President Volodymyr Zelenskyy had emphasised that there are no direct agreements between Kyiv and Moscow on a pause in Russian strikes on Ukrainian energy facilities, but discussions on this issue are ongoing, including in Abu Dhabi.
+He also stressed that Ukraine will respond to Russian attacks in kind.

 Background:

-- Trump said he himself asked Putin to stop attacks on Ukraine for a week due to freezing cold weather.
+- Trump said he personally asked Putin to stop attacks on Ukraine for a week due to the freezing cold weather.

 - On Thursday 29 January, Russian pro-war social media accounts began posting about an alleged order to stop attacking Ukrainian infrastructure, which was received on 28 January.

-- Zelenskyy, in turn, confirmed that the Ukrainian negotiating team had discussed the issue of halting attacks on energy infrastructure in Abu Dhabi.
+- Zelenskyy, in turn, confirmed that the Ukrainian negotiating team had discussed the issue of a halt in attacks on energy infrastructure in Abu Dhabi.

-- In Kyiv, as a result of a large-scale Russian attack on 24 January and damage to critical infrastructure, 6,000 buildings (half of the city's housing stock) were left without heat.
+- A large-scale Russian attack on 24 January and damage to critical infrastructure left 6,000 residential buildings in Kyiv (half of the city's housing stock) without heating.

 - As of 30 January, 378 high-rise buildings in the capital remain without heating after the Russian attack on the night of 23-24 January.